Ombrulla - home

 Construction

-Construction sites face unique safety challenges with a changing workforce, evolving site conditions, and strict regulatory duties like CDM 2015.
-PETRAN supports principal contractors with real-time worker location tracking, automatic safety induction verification before site access, and immutable, audit-ready compliance records aligned with CDM requirements.
+Construction sites face unique safety challenges a constantly changing workforce, evolving site conditions, and strict regulatory duties such as CDM 2015.
+PETRAN supports principal contractors with real-time worker location tracking, automated safety induction verification before site access, and immutable, audit-ready compliance records aligned with CDM requirements.

 Drone inspecting a corroded pipe in a refinery, using AI-powered defect detection for energy and utility asset maintenance.